varnishcache/varnish-cache/doc/sphinx/phk/cheri1.rst

 I still hate Autocrap tools
 ---------------------------

-Autocrap is a hack on a hack on hack which really ruins software portability, but it is the "industry standard" so we use it also for Varnish, no matter how much I hate it.
+Autocrap is a hack on a hack on a hack which really ruins software portability, but it is the "industry standard" so we use it also for Varnish, no matter how much I hate it.